 Disabled users services

-The library provides a range of services for disabled members and tries wherever possible to be responsive to your needs
+The library provides a range of services for disabled members and members with learning difficulties, and is committed to being responsive to your needs and accessible to all

 How the library can help